By Andreas Voniatis

 Online search, at 10%, still supports comparison and due diligence, but no longer drives first contact.
 Word-of-mouth referrals, at 4%, show that reputation travels, though far more slowly than algorithms.
 Industry publications, cited by 2% of our audience, appeal mainly to research-driven decision makers who value depth over exposure.

-What Most Influenced Your Trust In The Generative Engine Optimization Agency?
+What Most Influences Business Trust In Their Generative Engine Optimization Agency?

 99% of business leaders have neutral opinions about transparency in reporting, influencing their trust in a GEO agency